Fantastic Beasts 2 review: A lovable mess

-We first saw Fantastic Beasts and Where to Find Them gambol out of the wilderness in 2001 as a novella written by JK Rowling for Comic Relief.
+We first saw Fantastic Beasts and Where to Find Them gambol out of the wilderness in 2001 as a novella written by J.K.
+Rowling to benefit UK nonprofit Comic Relief.
 The slim volume had fun cataloguing the outlandish creatures of Harry Potter's wizarding world.

 That little novella is now a box office-bewitching movie series, with two star-studded, effects-driven blockbusters down and a mammoth three sequels still to come.

-While the first in the series didn't quite reach Rowling's high standards, Fantastic Beasts: The Crimes of Grindelwald offers greater stakes, a tyrannical villain and more of those adorable creatures only JK's creative genius can come up with.
-And if nothing else, the Fantastic Beasts franchise provides us with yet another way in to Rowling's much-loved and incredibly detailed magical world.
+While the first in the series didn't quite reach Rowling's high standards, Fantastic Beasts: The Crimes of Grindelwald offers greater stakes, a tyrannical villain and more of those adorable creatures only Rowling's creative genius can come up with.
+And if nothing else, the Fantastic Beasts franchise provides us with yet another way into Rowling's much-loved and incredibly detailed magical world.

 Fantastic Beasts 2 is dense with Harry Potter references, and a firmer hand in the editing suite may have helped cut through a swathe of Potteresque subplots.

-Yet there's something to love about this unruly creature.
-Thanks to a script from Rowling herself, there's a creativity and humour you won't see in the average fantasy movie.
+Yet there's something to love about this unruly creature, which leaped into theaters Thursday in Australia and arrives Friday in the US and the UK.
+Thanks to a script from Rowling herself, there's a creativity and wit you won't see in the average fantasy movie.
 With plenty of character reveals, cameos and references, it's a must for fans.

 Covering no less than four major cities, Rowling's story plays out like a novel, chapter by chapter, focusing on different characters and their struggles with familiar themes.
 OG evil wizard overlord Grindelwald -- an eloquent but not exactly terrifying Johnny Depp with white eyelashes and one white eye -- shares similarities with the Harry Potter villain who shall not be named, building followers and promoting a world where wizards and witches are no longer hidden from non-magic folk.

 Eddie Redmayne, master of the audible mumble, returns as our hero Newt Scamander.
 He's joined by Jude Law as a young Albus Dumbledore, who sets Newt to finding the previous movie's unfortunate Credence.
-Played by Ezra Miller -- best known for playing the Flash in the DC movies and for his spellbinding red carpet couture at the Fantastic Beasts premiere -- Credence is part of Grindelwald's grand plan, for some long and complicated reason.
+Played by Ezra Miller, who's best known as the Flash in the DC movies, Credence is part of Grindelwald's grand plan, for some long and complicated reason.

 The characters spend most of their time popping in and out of 1920s Paris and London in the blink of an eye.
 The hilarious Dan Fogler steals all his scenes as Jacob Kowalski, Newt's non-magical sidekick.
-His love for saucy sorceress Queenie (Alison Sudol), meanwhile, suffers from the prejudices of the wizarding world.
-"People like me can't marry people like you," she laments.
+His love for the magical Queenie (the equally magical Alison Sudol), meanwhile, suffers from the prejudices of the wizarding world.
+"People like me can't marry people like you," she says.

 There are so many couples it's hard to keep track.
 Not only is the movie set before the events of Harry Potter, it skips, hops and leaps through other moments in time, building backstories to help us get to know characters better, but also adding a vast and sometimes confusing amount of padding to the main story.